Samuel Pasco

-Samuel Pasco (June 28, 1834 – March 13, 1917) was an American politician who served as a U.S. Senator from Florida.
+Samuel Pasco (June 28, 1834 – March 13, 1917) was an American politician and Confederate soldier who served as a United States Senator from Florida.
+He is the only Confederate private ever elected to the U.S. Senate.

-Biography
+Early life and education

 Pasco was born in London, England, to a family of Cornish ancestry.
 His family moved to Prince Edward Island in 1841 before moving to the United States in 1843 and settling in Charlestown, Massachusetts.
 Pasco attended Harvard University and then moved to Florida in 1859.
 He served as principal of the Waukeenah Academy, a school in Monticello, Florida, from 1860 to 1861.

+Career

+Military career

-When the American Civil War began, though he had only lived in the South for two years, Pasco joined the army of the Confederate States of America.
+When the American Civil War began, Pasco closed Waukeenah Academy and joined the army of the Confederate States of America in 1861.
 He fought as a member of the 3rd Florida Infantry Regiment.
-He was captured in Mississippi and imprisoned by the United States for the rest of the war.
+He was captured on Missionary Ridge in Chattanooga, Tennessee.
+Pasco was imprisoned by the Union for the rest of the war.
 He was released in March 1865 and immediately returned to Florida to resume his post as principal of the Waukeenah Academy.
-He resigned from that position in 1866 but remained in Florida, serving as clerk of Jefferson County from 1866 to 1868.
+Soon after, Samuel Pasco became a clerk of Jefferson County from 1866 to 1868.
 He eventually became a prominent lawyer in the area.

+Senate and Florida House of Representatives career

 In 1885, he was the president of the convention which wrote a new constitution for Florida.
 He was a member of the Florida House of Representatives from 1886 to 1887 and briefly served as speaker in 1887.

 In 1887, Pasco was elected to the U.S. Senate from Florida, as a member of the Democratic Party.
 He served in the Senate for two terms, until 1899, when he was defeated for reelection.
-He then became a member of the Isthmian Canal Commission, which decided that a canal should be built through the isthmus of Panama.
-He remained on this commission until 1905, when work on the canal began.
+Pasco then became a member of the Isthmian Canal Commission, which decided that a canal should be built through the isthmus of Panama.
+He remained on this commission until 1905.

+Death

 Pasco then retired from public life and moved back to Monticello.
 He died in Tampa, Florida, and was buried in the Roseland cemetery in Monticello.
 Pasco County, Florida, is named for him.